Looking for a new kind of treat for your dog? Cow ears may be just the trick!

-- Highly digestible – your dog can eat them, no problem.
+- They’re easy to digest — your dog can eat them, no problem.

-- They’ll help keep your dogs teeth clean.
-As your dog chews cow ears, they’ll scrape plaque and tartar from your dog’s chompers and keep his teeth clean.
+- They may help support your dog’s dental health.
+As your dog chews cow ears, they may help scrape plaque and tartar from your dog’s chompers and keep his teeth clean.

 - Cow ears are a great rawhide alternative.

-- Low fat (especially compared to alternatives like pig ears)
+- They’re low in fat (especially compared to alternatives like pig ears)

-- Less smelly than other similar chews (ex. pig ears, bully sticks, etc)
+- They don’t stink as much as other chews (e.g. pig ears, bully sticks, etc.)

-- Cow ears are soft enough to not break your dog’s teeth.
+- Cow ears probably won’t break your dog’s teeth.

-- Relatively affordable, especially when ordered in bulk online (most cow ears are $1-$2 each, getting cheaper when ordered in bulk).
+- They’re relatively affordable, especially when ordered in bulk online (most cow ears are $1 to $2 each, and they cost even less when ordered in bulk).

-- Not as messy or as greasy as some other chews (and because of less grease, usually less likely to cause stomach issues).
+- They’re not as messy or as greasy as some other chews (and because of less grease, they’re less likely to cause stomach issues).

-- Cow ears chews are a natural source of chondroitin since ears are made of cartilage, which helps to support joint function.
+- Cow ears chews are a natural source of chondroitin, which helps to support joint function.

-- When the pieces get small, cow ears can become a choking hazard, so monitor as your dog enjoys and/or take it away when it becomes small.
+- When the pieces get small, cow ears can become a choking hazard.
+So, you’ll want to monitor as your dog and take them away when they become small.